stevespringett/nist-data-mirror/README.md

 nist-data-mirror
 ================

-A simple Java command-line utility to mirror the CPE/CVE xml data from NIST.
+A simple Java command-line utility to mirror the CPE/CVE XML data from NIST.

 The intended purpose of nist-data-mirror is to be able to replicate the NIST vulnerabiity data inside a company firewall so that local (faster) access to NIST data can be achieved.